 When the characteristic fluid velocities of the particles that make up the fluid elements are very close to the speed of light, the thermal energy of the fluid is much greater than the rest mass density, and we say that the fluid is ultrarelativistic.
 Mathematically, this allows us to consider a limit where the rest mass density of the fluid is ignored.
-Ultrarelativistic systems are relevant in the early universe where the ambient temperature is thought to be on the order of $T \sim 10^{19} GeV$, and the internal energy of the particles is far too high for the rest mass density to affect the system [30].
-The ultrarelativistic model of a fluid is particularly useful in the radiation dominated phase of the universe where we would naturally expect to find radiation fluids such as photon gases [31].
-The black holes in this period would be primordial black holes [30].
+Ultrarelativistic systems are relevant in the early universe where the ambient temperature is thought to be on the order of $T \sim 10^{19} \text{GeV}$, and the internal energy of the particles is far too high for the rest mass density to affect the system [33].
+The ultrarelativistic model of a fluid is particularly useful in the radiation-dominated phase of the universe, where we would naturally expect to find radiation fluids such as photon gases [34].
+The black holes in this period would be primordial black holes [33].
 The algebraic details for this fluid model will be discussed in Chap.
-2. Ultrarelativistic fluids have been studied in detail for stellar collapse [32, 33, 34], and have been treated as a model for a background fluid in Bondi-Hoyle accretion for a single set of parameters modelling the fluid [35].
-We will expand on the treatment as a background fluid in Sec.
-1.6.3.
+2. Ultrarelativistic fluids have been studied in detail for stellar collapse [35, 36, 37], and have been treated as a model for a background fluid in Bondi-Hoyle accretion for a single set of parameters modelling the fluid [38].
+We will expand on using this as a background fluid in Sec.
+1.4.3.